-Cuernavaca’s economy, historically based on the agricultural production of the rural areas surrounding it, has expanded significantly in recent years.
-Foreign investment has brought many manufacturing jobs to Cuernavaca, the most notable example being those at a Nissan automobile manufacturing facility northeast of the city.
-Education is also an important aspect of Cuernavaca’s economic and cultural life.
-It is home to the Universidad Autonoma de Morelos, as well as to around 50 language schools where college students, executives, diplomats and others who what or need to learn Spanish can study for short or extended periods of time.
+- Education is also an important aspect of Cuernavaca’s economic and cultural life.
+It is home to the Universidad Autonoma de Morelos, as well as around 50 language schools where college students, executives, diplomats and others who want to learn Spanish can study.

-The Cuernavaca committee of Denver Sister Cities International has provided financial support for a few carefully selected charitable organizations operating in Cuernavaca.
-In 1996 an older fire truck from the Denver Fire Department fleet was refurbished and sent to the fire department in Cuernavaca.
+- In 1996, an older fire truck from the Denver Fire Department fleet was refurbished and sent to Cuernavaca’s fire department.